natdjerf/cms/content/banner.md

 ---
-message: Now open for our 60th season!
+message: Closing for the season on Sunday, October 27th!
 active: true
 ---